lightning/bolts/02-peer-protocol.md

 Details for how to handle a channel failure can be found in [BOLT 5:Failing a Channel](05-onchain.md#failing-a-channel).

-#### Practical Considerations for temporary_channel_id

-Note that as duplicate `temporary_channel_id`s may exist from different peers, APIs which reference channels by their channel id before the funding transaction is created are inherently unsafe.
-The only protocol-provided identifier for a channel before funding_created has been exchanged is the (source_node_id, destination_node_id, temporary_channel_id) tuple.
-Note that any such APIs which reference channels by their channel id before the funding transaction is confirmed are also not persistent - until you know the script pubkey corresponding to the funding output nothing prevents duplicative channel ids.

 #### Future

 It would be easy to have a local feature bit which indicated that a